 How to make B2B marketing messages more memorable

-In B2B marketing, when you have many potential buyers who are involved in the buying process, how do you connect with these people in a memorable way?
+In B2B marketing, when you have many potential buyers who are involved in the buying process, how do you connect with these people memorably?

 If you look at most lead generation messages, they often contain industry jargon and abstract ideas.
 Interestingly, that’s part of the reason many of them don’t work.

-Our future customers are weary of messages, pitches, hype, buzzwords, and corporate speak, that they quickly forget them.
+Our future customers are wary of messages, pitches, hype, buzzwords, and corporate speak that they quickly forget them.
 So how do you create marketing and lead generation messages worth remembering?

 Heath say’s, “B2B marketers have a very high standard of communication that they have to impart.
 A group of psychologists and behavioral economists has called this ‘the Curse of Knowledge.’
 As we become experts, it becomes harder to imagine not knowing what we know.”

 In other words, as we develop our individual areas of expertise and live it out in our companies, it actually makes it harder to communicate with those outside out company.
-This could be part of the reason some might struggle explaining their job (i.e. what you do) to family and friends.
+This could be part of the reason some might struggle to explain their job (i.e., what you do) to family and friends.